Is there a reason to use a County Durham conveyancing company when internet based alternatives are cheap by comparison?

-We are purchasing a flat in County Durham.
-I might seem paranoid but how we can trust a lawyer?
-On the day of competition we have to put money into their account.
+We are buying a flat in County Durham.
+It might be a silly question but how we can trust a conveyancer?
+On completion day we have to deposit our life savings into their account.
 What is the protection we have from them run away with our money?

 Be assured that all money in a Solicitors client account is 100% safe, and even if your Solicitor ran off with it, the Law Society would reimburse you fully.